CELEBRATING THE ASPEN WORDS WRITERS IN RESIDENCE PROGRAM- The importance of supporting the creative process

 Attending the Aspen Words Book Ball from left to right: Dan Porterfield (President and CEO of the Aspen Institute), Adrienne Brodeur (Executive Director of Aspen Words), me, Daniel (my husband), and Caroline Tory (Managing Director of Aspen Words).
 Photo: Dan Bayer, courtesy of Aspen Words.

-look at me/don’t look at me syndrome.
+I have a stubborn case of look at me/don’t look at me syndrome.
 As an artist, my fine art is on full display, and it’s no small joy when people respond to my creative expression.
 The same goes for my writing.
 But the thought of public speaking thrusts me into a tight corner with my chorus of inner critics who insist on enumerating my many shortcomings.
 I curtail their power by rendering them into cartoonish sketches, but they can still be shrill.
 Recently I had to silence my interior monologue and step out of my comfort zone and onto a stage at the Aspen Words Book Ball.
 But let me begin with the beginning.

 "People rescue each other...
 We have a real role in how our own collective lives, our nation, and our world and society turn out."